darmuh/OpenLib/README.md

 - Assign new keywords to already existing nodes.
 - Event system lets you subscribe to all manners of Terminal patches.
 See EventUsage for examples on how to subscribe to these events.
 - Patches into the Awake method for the Teleporter class and provides referenceable Teleporter instances for both the normal teleporter and inverse teleporter
 - Generate webconfig files for config modification and code generation.
-See [Examples here](https://darmuh.github.io/OpenLib/OpenLib/Website/Examples/index.php)
+See [Example here](https://darmuh.github.io/OpenLib/OpenLib/Website/Examples/darmuh.ghostCodes.Setup.cfg_generator.htm)

 *The plan is to have this library support all of my mods (darmuhsTerminalStuff, ghostCodes, and suitsTerminal).
 So this library will likely have more features in the future*